RubenPera/Device-Drivers/paper/md/chapters/Design.md

 In this chapter the design of the application will be discussed.

+First the class diagram for the application will be provided, then multiple sequence-diagrams and lastly the LTSA model.

+## Class-diagram

 First the following questions will be answered us ing sequence-diagrams: